danvega/danvega-dev-nuxt/content/blog/2022/09/09/spring-security-jwt.md

 slug: spring-security-jwt
 date: "2022-09-06T16:00:00.000Z"
 published: true
-excerpt: In this tutorial, you will learn how to secure REST APIs with Spring Security and Json Web Tokens.
+description: In this tutorial, you will learn how to secure REST APIs with Spring Security and Json Web Tokens.
 author: Dan Vega
 tags:
   - spring